top of page

 Erectile Dysfunction (ED)

-Causes, Diagnosis & Treatment Options
+Causes, Symptoms & Evidence-Based Treatment Options

-Understanding Erecticle Dysfunction (ED)
+Understanding Erectile Dysfunction (ED)

 Erectile dysfunction (ED) is a common medical condition defined as the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual performance.
-Clinical guidelines from the European Association of Urology (EAU) define ED as symptoms lasting for at least six months.

 Self-Assessment: